- About Us

 |New Laws for 2020|

 We will be adding to and updating this information as bills are passed into Laws at the end of this 2020 Legislative Session.
-Please check back in frequently and feel free to contact us with any questions.
+Please visit our Independent Practice Q&A page for more information, check back in frequently and feel free to contact us with any questions you have.

 A NP or CNM seeking to be licensed for IP must meet the following qualifications: